Exabyte-io/documentation/docs/materials/overview.md

 This section contains information about how we store materials data and the individual properties.

+# Explorer Interface

+Specific features pertaining to the Explorer Interface of the Materials collection are explained [here](ui/explorer.md).

 # Data

 [Data](data.md) section contains example JSON representation of materials and its detailed explanation.